 The Young People’s Trust for the Environment (YPTE) is a charity set up to support children’s understanding of the natural world.

-Working with young people, schools and parents, it aims to give children a real awareness of environmental issues such as climate change, pollution, deforestation and the plight of endangered flora and fauna.
+Working with young people, schools and parents, it aims to give children a real awareness of environmental issues.
+These include:

 The Field Studies Council